 What old patterns are holding you back?
 Don’t underestimate the power you have, even if you feel lost and even helpless when you’re learning how to make a career change at 40.
 It will get easier, and you WILL get through this!

-4. Take your time when making a career change
+4. Take your time when you’re considering a career change

 If you’re discouraged and unsure where to start, read How to Know What Job You Should Have.